 Boston in the Summer

-Founded in 1630, Boston is one of the most historic cities in the United States.
-It is also a vibrant, dynamic metropolis that consistently remains one of the top destinations in the country.
-During the summer, Bostonians take full advantage of the warm weather and immerse themselves in the city’s wide variety of outdoor activities, cultural attractions, neighborhood events, and nightlife.
+Founded in 1630, Boston is simultaneously one of the most historic cities in the United States and a vibrant, dynamic metropolis that remains one of the top destinations in the country.
+During the summer, Bostonians and visitors alike take full advantage of the warm weather to immerse themselves in the city’s wide variety of outdoor activities, cultural attractions, neighborhood events, and nightlife.

 Historical Sites